 - Plenty of free parking available.

-- The clinic and optical dispensary are on the ground floor for easy patient access.
+- The clinic and optical are on the ground floor for easy patient access.